 |Additional Information (Assessment)

-Critique of a peer's environmental justice case analysis plan.
+2. Critique of a peer's environmental justice case analysis plan.
 500 words.
-(Case analysis plans are qualitatively marked by a student peer.
+(This is qualitatively marked by a student peer.
 Peer comments provided to original author, to be used to develop the summative case analysis).
-This compulsory formative assessment will be due in week 8.

 On completion of this course, the student will be able to: